littlefriendsnj/little-friends-web/content/news/_index.md

 ### 2019-2020 School Year

-There are limited openings in the Wee's and 3's classes for the upcoming school year.
-The 4's class is currently waitlisting.
+There are limited openings in the Wee's class for the upcoming school year.

 &nbsp;

-### Picnic at Pennington Park
+### Back to School

-We will celebrate the end of the school year and kick off the summer with a picnic at Pennington Park on May 22.
-Little Friends has rented the large pavilion from 10am-2pm.
-All classes and families are welcome!
+Classes begin the week of September 9.
+Check out the calendar page for more important dates!